 8. Hang out at Little Bay

-With Plymouth buried under volcanic ash and mud, the government and most commercial businesses have set up base in the North.
+With Plymouth buried under volcanic ash and mud, the government and most commercial businesses have set up bases in the North.
 The government is currently seeking investment to build a new town in Little Bay that will include civic and government buildings alongside a new port, marina, hotels, residences, and commercial properties.
-Currently built in Little Bay are the new Montserrat Public Market and the Montserrat Cultural Centre funded by many including ex-Beatles producer, Sir George Martin.
-He has an affinity for Montserrat as in 1979 he set up Air Studios on the island and recorded with the likes of Sir Paul McCartney, Eric Clapton, and Stevie Wonder.
-Also newly built is the Montserrat Sports Complex used for regional basketball and netball tournaments.
+Currently, built-in Little Bay is the new Montserrat Public Market and the Montserrat Cultural Centre, funded by many, including ex-Beatles producer Sir George Martin.
+He has an affinity for Montserrat as, in 1979, he set up Air Studios on the island and recorded with the likes of Sir Paul McCartney, Eric Clapton, and Stevie Wonder.
+Also newly built is the Montserrat Sports Complex, used for regional basketball and netball tournaments.
 Beyond this, Little Bay is the current hub for several bars, restaurants, and a beautiful beach.
-So Little Bay is one of the top things to do in Montserrat as you can enjoy the beach and then hang out for lunch or drinks while enjoying the view.
+So Little Bay is one of the top things to do in Montserrat, as you can enjoy the beach and then hang out for lunch or drinks while enjoying the view.

 9. Spend time at the beach